Strange particle

 A strange particle is an elementary particle with a strangeness quantum number different from zero.
-Strange particles are members of a large family of elementary particles carrying the quantum number of strangeness, including several cases where the quantum number is hidden in a strange/anti-strange pair, for example in the ϕ meson.
+Strange particles are members of a large family of elementary particles carrying the quantum number of strangeness, including several cases where the quantum number is hidden in a strange/anti-strange pair, for example in the Φ meson.
 The classification of particles, as mesons and baryons, follows the quark/anti-quark and three quark content respectively.
 Murray Gell-Mann recognized the group structure of elementary particle classification introducing the flavour SU(3) and strangeness as a new quantum number.